csesoc/constitution/CONSTITUTION.rst

 #.
 Dissolution of the Computer Science and Engineering Society of UNSW will occur after the following conditions have been met:

    #.
-An Extraordinary General Meeting is petitioned in writing as set out in 4.11;
+An Extraordinary General Meeting is petitioned in writing, in accordance with the relevant constituional requirements for a Special Resolution.
    #.
-Procedures for notification as set out in 4.1.3 are followed, and the reasons for the proposed dissolution are included with the notification to Arc;
+Procedures for notification as set out in this constituion are followed, and the reasons for the proposed dissolution are included with the notification to Arc;
    #.
 Quorum for the meeting to dissolve the society shall be twenty (20) members or three-quarters of the society membership, whichever is the lesser;
    #.
 No other business may be conducted at the meeting to dissolve the society;
    #.
 After the petitioning body has stated its case any opposition must be given the opportunity to reply, with at least ten minutes set aside for this purpose;
    #.
-A vote is taken and the motion to dissolve lapses if opposed by fifteen (15) or more members of the society; and
+A vote is taken and the motion to dissolve lapses if opposed by more than 25% of votes cast by members of the society eligible to vote.
    #.
 If the motion to dissolve is carried, Arc must be notified within ten (10) academic days.

 #.
 Dissolution of the society will also occur if the society has been financially AND administratively inactive for a period of eighteen (18) months.
 Financial inactivity shall mean no recorded and official electronic or manual monetary transaction has occurred.
 Administrative inactivity shall mean no recorded and official publicity to the School of Computer Science and Engineering student body through methods/medium such as email, posters.